 Sapienza announces a competition for its graduates in order to assign scholarships for improvement courses or activities in foreign and international institutions of university level every year.
 The competition is based on qualifications and examinations.
 The scholarship must last for a period of at least 6 months and a maximum of 12 months.

 Improvement or masterclass scholarships competition notice - go to page

 “Fondazione per la promozione dello studio e della ricerca La Sapienza” announces and assigns scholarships abroad, degree thesis scholarships and awards for students and graduates.

 Fondazione Roma Sapienza competition notice - go to page

 “Free movers” are students who do not participate in any exchange program organized by the university, such as Erasmus, but choose the host university by themselves and organize the study period independently.

 Free Movers on the university website - go to page

 Your first EURES job is an EU initiative aimed at working mobility.
 Its purpose is to help young people find a job and support companies to recruit workers aged 18 to 35 years, citizens of one of the 28 countries of the EU + Norway and Iceland.

-Your first EURES job on the University website - go to page
+Your first EURES job - go to page